 We went on a Disney Cruise last year and I was amazed to meet a young couple who was there by themselves.
 They didn’t have any kids yet, and I just couldn’t understand it — until then I had assumed that Disney is something you do with your kids, period.
 It turns out both of them came from families where Disney trips were family traditions.
 They weren’t there to just create new memories, but to share their old memories with each other.
 And they already knew that when they had their own kids, they would come, again and again.

 Disney not your style?
-No problem — go on a family camping trip, or for an annual thanksgiving feast at grandma’s, or skiing or fishing.
+No problem — go on annual family camping trips and make sure you have some built in traditions, or for an annual thanksgiving feast at grandma’s, or skiing or fishing.
 It doesn’t matter where you go, as long as you repeat it enough number of times to make it a family tradition.

 89. Sleep in late on Saturdays and fix a special breakfast or better yet, head out for brunch.

 This is my kind of tradition 🙂 I’m a night owl forced by the reality of life to be a morning lark.
 I avenge this injustice by sleeping in late on Saturdays.
 If you are an early bird, ignore the sleeping in part.
 The special breakfast and brunch idea are still good…

 Roughly about once every month, the moon shines in all it’s full glory.
 Make an event out of it, by heading out for a walk with the family either before dinner or after.
 Better yet, pack that dinner and have a full moon picnic in the park.
 While growing up, we used to carry our dinner to the terrace to eat “in the moonlight”.
 It is still one of my fondest memories!

 91. Take an annual family photo.